 Elevation: 8,677 ft

 Blue Nose is located on the Idaho/Montana border on top of the Bitterroot Mountains crest.
 This remote summit is a former fire lookout site operated by the Salmon National Forest.
 As such, a road leads to its summit.
 It is often visited by ATV and dirt bike riders.
 USGS Shoup

 Bing Young provided the following: Blue Nose is located in the Bitterroot Mountains along the Idaho-Montana border, close to Horse Creek Pass.
 Travelers going along Spring Creek towards Alta, Montana, pass Blue Nose along the way.
 Access is easy in the summer months.
 Blue Nose is probably the second oldest lookout on the Forest.
 It was evidently being used in 1916, and appears as a primary lookout on the 1923 Fire Plans.
-By 1932 it had become a secondary lookout, but was manned at least through the 40’s and probably into the late ‘50’s.
+By 1932 it had become a secondary lookout, but was manned at least through the 1940’s and probably into the late 1950’s.

 Like most of the early lookouts, Blue Nose has an incredible view at 8,677 feet.
 But its greatest service as a lookout would likely have been for the Bitterroot National Forest, as Blue Nose sees very little high fire-hazard country directly in the Salmon National Forest. —Salmon National Forest Fire Lookouts by Bing Young 1982, pages 20.

 Access and Route, Class 1

 Access is via the Spring Creek Road, FS-038 which is accessed from North Fork, Idaho via the Salmon River Road, FS-30.
 Google Maps provides directions to this remote peak from North Fork, Idaho.
 Check with the Forest Service for current road conditions.
 The route is 32.0 miles long and will take nearly two hours to traverse assuming it is dry.
 The road to the turn off for the lookout is single lane with turnouts, rough in spots but built for logging trucks.
 The final climb to the lookout is on an unnumbered, 4WD road.